Candlesticks and Ichimoku Trade Ideas Performance Update

 |

-The greenback went through some very choppy sessions against other major currencies in part due to new US policies, most of our strategies did not do well, some got stopped and some exited with small profit.
+We sold the greenback vs Swiss franc twice last week, the first short position entered at 0.9955 was stopped profit at 0.9930, we then sold the pair again at 0.9960 on Friday and the position is still holding at the moment.

+A long position was entered in cable at 1.2480, however, active cross-selling in sterling continued putting pressure on the pound and the position was stopped at 1.2450 as sterling has remained under pressure.

-In short, 5 positions were entered among all 4 currency pairs with total loss of 55 points and the positions are listed below:
+In short, 6 positions were entered among all 4 currency pairs with total profit of 40 points and the positions are listed below:

 | JPY EUR CHF GBP